Zielon/CPURasterizer/README.md

 ### How to run

-All dependencies needed for the project can be downloaded using `install.bat` script.
-The project has `Visual Studio 2019` solution.
+All dependencies needed for the project can be downloaded using `install.bat` for Windows or `install.sh` for Linux.
+The project has `Visual Studio 2019` solution and `CMake project`.

 ### Assets